jborgers/sonar-pmd-jpinpoint/kotlin-pmd7/README.md

 # Sonar PMD custom plugin for Kotlin

 This Sonar plugin enables adding custom PMD rules for Kotlin.
+This project is sponsored by [Rabobank](https://www.rabobank.com/).

-PMD version 7.x.
+For PMD version 7.x.

 ## How to add your own custom pmd rules